-We have chosen to offer only a very limited number of perquisites and personal benefits to our NEOs, including the personal use of Company aircraft, Company-paid country club and other club dues, personal use of Company-paid tickets to events where the most expensive tickets utilized in 2018 had a face price of \$150 per ticket, and costs associated with family members' travel to Company meetings.
+We have chosen to offer only a very limited number of perquisites and personal benefits to our NEOs, including the personal use of Company aircraft, Company-paid country club and other club dues, personal use of Company-paid event tickets, and costs associated with family members' travel to Company meetings.
 We have not incurred significant expense as a result of the usage of perquisites and personal benefits.
-The aggregate incremental cost of perquisites for 2018 exceeded \$10,000 for four of the NEOs reflected in the Summary Compensation Table.
+The aggregate incremental cost of perquisites for 2019 exceeded \$10,000 for three of the NEOs reflected in the Summary Compensation Table.
 Perquisite and other personal benefit disclosures are reviewed annually and approved by the Audit and/or the Compensation Committees.